bnbullock/School_District_Analysis/README.md

 ![Scores by School Type](Resources/Images/sda_ScoresbyType.png)

-### Modified Analysis with the removal of THS grade 9 student marks
+### Modified Analysis of District with the removal of THS grade 9 student marks

-- Summary of THS Grade 9 Student with marks removed
+- List of THS Grade 9 students whose marks were removed

 ![Change Grades to Nans](Resources/Images/msda_StudentNans.png)